Skip to content

 Highlights

-Emerson’s 2024 YRBS revealed some key insights about student behavior, including the following.
+Emerson’s 2026 YRBS revealed several encouraging trends in student experiences and behaviors, as well as areas where additional support may be needed.
 Please note that these results reflect aggregate survey responses.
-You may contact your school system directly to see the results of your specific school.
+You may contact your school system directly to view the results for your specific school.

 A Note About Survey Questions